raymondpattend/opacity-email/README.md

 ### Turso + Drizzle
 Turso is basically free and Drizzle is superior to prisma.

-- Create a turso.dev db, copy and paste token and url to `.env`.
+- Create a turso.tech db, copy and paste token and url to `.env`.
 - Run `npx drizzle-kit generate` and `npx drizzle-kit migrate` to save database

 ## Running locally